greg-raven/Impeachment-Chronicles/_drafts/sources.md

 https://youtu.be/0isWX0PjYcA?si=JC3J54iebnMUDXKk

-I do believe that fear is truly warranted in the sense that people of color are just going to be rounded up I mean this is this I mean we've we've lived it especially as Black Folk in this country right like it's the racial profiling and so whether you're a US citizen whether you are here as a doca recipient whether you are undocumented whether you are naturalized whatever your situation is I think that if you can be mistaken for being a brown person that you should be concerned because there is nothing that is tatted on anybody's head that says I'm undocumented or I'm a citizen right?
+I do believe that fear is truly warranted in the sense that people of color are just going to be rounded up I mean this is this I mean we've we've lived it especially as Black Folk in this country right like it's the racial profiling and so whether you're a U.S. citizen whether you are here as a doca recipient whether you are undocumented whether you are naturalized whatever your situation is I think that if you can be mistaken for being a brown person that you should be concerned because there is nothing that is tatted on anybody's head that says I'm undocumented or I'm a citizen right?